diglabby/mapa-subscription/README.md

         npm i -g typescript
         ts-node src/mailer.ts

-If mailer is not running then try setting in the command line:
+If mailer is not running then try setting in the command line `set NODE_TLS_REJECT_UNAUTHORIZED=0` and rerun the program
-`set NODE_TLS_REJECT_UNAUTHORIZED=0`
-and rerun the program

 # TODO

 - update and configure email template - raw data is send (src/core/utils/mailer.util.ts)
-- update initTransportSMTP with smtp server settings - gmail is used (src/core/utils/email.util.ts) s
+- update initTransportSMTP with smtp server settings - gmail is used (src/core/utils/email.util.ts)